weaverryan/sfDoctrineSlotPlugin/README.markdown

  * `createSlot($name)` Gets or creates a slot of the given name and returns the `sfDoctrineSlot` object.
 If the slot doesn't already exist, this will create a new `sfDoctrineSlot` object and link it to your model via the many-to-many relationship behind the scenes.
+While the `sfDoctrineSlot` object is created immediately, you'll need to call `save()` on your record before the link is completed in the database.
+This means that the slot will act just like setting any normal field.

  * `getSlot($name)` Equivalent to `createSlot($name)` except that it returns
    null of the slot doesn't exist.